-'Art has always been my passion but it wasn’t until the year 2000 that I discovered the ideal form of expression for my work; sculpture and bronze statues.
-Within a relative short period of time, I created my own personal style.
+"Art has always been my passion but it wasn’t until the year 2000 that I discovered the ideal form of expression for my work; sculpture and bronze statues.
+Within a relatively short period of time, I created my own personal style.

-I am searching out the limits of the aesthetic without compromising my desire for harmony and elegancy, which makes the work of art even more powerful.
+I am searching out the limits of the aesthetic without compromising my desire for harmony and elegance, which makes the work of art even more powerful.

 “The bronze sculptures by Dominique Prins are an expression of rhythm that covers the entire female body, sometimes minimised and composed, sometimes introspective and then again challenging, each time adding a magnified aesthetic to the graceful figure.

 In portraying the female body the artist skilfully shapes the expression she is looking for in pure form thereby adding a serene sensuality to the elongated or the plump, all in her own style, her personal language of forms.
 Her sculptures can be both frivolous and reflective, voluptuous and stylised, elongated and playful, without ever losing their natural charm and grace; a never boring feast for the eyes and a tribute to the female body.”
 Hugo Brutin, art critic.